 Output method is applied to recognise revenue on the basis of direct measurements of the value of goods or services transferred to the customer to date relative to the remaining goods or services promised under the contract, that best depict the Group's performance in transferring control of goods or services.
-Maintenance income, installation service income and repairs service income is under output method.
+Maintenance income is recognised under output method.

-Revenue recognition (Cont'd)
+Revenue from contracts with customers (Cont'd)

 Input method is applied to recognise revenue on the basis of the Group's efforts or inputs to the satisfaction of a performance obligation, by reference to the actual costs incurred up to the end of reporting period as a percentage of total estimated costs for each contract.
 In some circumstances when the outcome of a performance obligation could not be reasonably measured, the Group shall recognise revenue only to the extent of the costs incurred until such time that it can reasonably measure the outcome of the performance obligation.
-Revenue from smart systems construction service is under input method.
+Revenue from smart systems construction service is recognised under input method.